North Korean won: Third won

+For table standards, see the banknote specification table.

 Donpyo emergency currency

 Lockdowns due to the COVID-19 pandemic have caused shortages in ink and paper used to print regular KPW banknotes, resulting in the issuance in the second half of 2021 of an emergency currency printed with the word donpyo (돈표, "money coupon").
 The coupons are in denominations of 5,000 won, printed in red ink, and 50,000 won, printed in green ink, both on white paper of poor quality.

 Shortages in regular KPW banknotes after 2020 have also resulted in a premium in their exchange values in the black markets.
 The donpyo is discounted versus regular banknotes at only 3,800–4,000 KPW, and KPW banknotes have even appreciated versus the US dollar from 8,000 KPW to 5,200 KPW/USD.

 Exchange rates

 The North Korean won is not traded in the international markets.
-It is traded in the unofficial black markets and certain department stores at around US$1 = 8,900 KPW in 2025-04.
+It is traded in the unofficial black markets and certain department stores at around US$1 = 8,900 KPW in April 2025.
 It is believed that, due to the COVID-19 pandemic reducing the (mostly illegal) trading activities with the outside world, the valuation of KPW had risen to around $1 = 5,000 KPW in 2021.
 The North Korean won had experienced fluctuations in its exchange rate throughout 2024.
 Initially, the KPW saw a dramatic increase against the US dollar, trading at approximately 16,100 KPW per dollar, which represented a substantial rise of about 92% over the previous year.
 However, by November 2024, the black market value of the KPW had fallen to around 18,000 KPW per dollar, indicating a period of hyperinflation.

+In April 2026, the currency continued to depreciate, surpassing 70,000 KPW per US dollar and 8,500 KPW per yuan.